edgelesssys/marblerun/docs/docs/reference/coordinator.md

 * `missingUsers` array of strings

-    An array of user IDs that have not yet acknowledged the update.
+    An array of user IDs that haven't yet acknowledged the update.

 Example response: